 Indian Ladder Farms Cidery & Brewery, Altamont

-For an ideal day-trip, visit Indian Ladder Farms Cidery & Brewery, a 100-year-old farm and orchard near Albany.
+For an ideal day-trip, visit Indian Ladder Farms Cidery & Brewery, a 100-year-old farm, and orchard near Albany.
 The cidery and brewery craft hard cider and beer with ingredients grown on the farm—from apples and pears to hops and barley.
-Kids love the petting zoo, hayrides, and signature doughnuts.
-In the tasting room café, the children’s menu pleases with fresh-pressed cider, grilled cheese, and PB&J. Grown-ups order tasting flights or beer and cider by the glass, along with charcuterie boards of local meats and cheeses.
-After weekend brunches, families head out to pick berries, apples, pumpkins, or Christmas trees, depending on the season.
+Kids will love weekend cookouts in the outdoor Biergarten.
+Grown-ups can order tasting flights or beer and cider by the glass.
+After tastings, families head out to pick berries, apples, pumpkins, or Christmas trees, depending on the season.

 Saratoga Winery, Saratoga Springs

 A favorite country place for families, Saratoga Winery is only four miles from downtown Saratoga Springs.
-This super-friendly winery features feel-good music and a rustic restaurant where the chef’s specialties include authentic wood-fired pizza.
-In the summer, families sit outside on the patio or around an evening bonfire.
-Parents sample unique wines as children play tag or cornhole on the wide-open lawn.
-You might even see future winemakers, the owners’ young children, lending a hand.
+This super-friendly winery features a rustic restaurant where, on weekends, the chef’s specialties include authentic wood-fired pizza.
+Parents sample unique wines as children play on the wide-open lawn.
+You might even see future winemakers (the owners’ young children), lending a hand.
 Tasting bar selections range from traditional varietals like Cabernet to the signature melomel, made from fruit and honey with a century-old recipe.

 Brewery Ommegang, Cooperstown

 Cooperstown, famed for baseball history and the Hall of Fame, was once America’s hops capital.
 Headlining the Cooperstown Beverage Trail, Brewery Ommegang now crafts world-class Belgian-style beers on a former hops farm.
-The newly renovated visitor center, store, and restaurant have lots of amenities for families.
-Along with festivals and popular concerts, kids (ages 5 and up) can participate in free tours.
-While tasting beer is, of course, for guests age 21 and over, the café’s Belgian waffles and mac and cheese are a big hit with kids of all ages.
+Enjoy table service on the patio amid lush foliage and sample delicious beers and ciders with perfectly paired food.
+The café’s Belgian waffles and frites are a big hit with kids of all ages.

 Belhurst Castle & Winery, Geneva

 Fairytales can come true in the Finger Lakes.
 For a magical experience, reserve a family getaway at the splendid Belhurst Castle & Winery on Seneca Lake.
-The 1880s stone castle thrills kids with storybook towers, turrets, and a chocolate fountain at the restaurant’s sumptuous weekend brunches.
-Parents toast to relaxation with wine from the castle’s complimentary wine spigot or on tasting tours, included with your stay.
+The 1880s stone castle thrills kids with its storybook towers and turrets.

 Barrington Cellars, Penn Yan

 Two Finger Lakes vineyards top Condé Nast Traveler’s list of America’s five best family-friendly wineries.
 Established in 1971 beside Keuka Lake, Barrington Cellars was one of the first vineyards to welcome children with grape-juice tasting.
 Kids sample all-natural juices and run free amid the rolling hills where 26 grape varietals mingle with peach and pear trees.
 Adults unwind on the deck, over wonderful wines and picture-perfect views.
-Specialties include native Labrusca and peach, wild pear and ice wines as well as refreshing frozen juices.
-Picnicking is encouraged; get provisions at the nearby Windmill Farm & Craft Market, a premier attraction with more than 200 vendors.
+Specialties include native plum and peach, wild pear, and ice wines as well as refreshing frozen juices.
+Picnicking is encouraged; get provisions at the nearby Windmill Farm & Craft Market, a premier attraction with more than 175 vendors, open every Saturday through the last week of November.

 Arbor Hill Grapery & Winery, Naples

 On Canandaigua Lake, Arbor Hill Grapery & Winery delights children with antique cars, old-time buildings, and samples of sparkling grape juices infused with raspberry or peach.
 Adults choose from a variety of wines, from an aromatic Riesling to an heirloom vintage rosé.
-Stop in the café for local bratwurst and German potato salad.
 The wine shop has regional cheeses and specialties like grape pie.
-Kids go for grape-flavored gumballs and gummy bears made from the vineyard’s Concord grapes.
+Kids go for grape-flavored licorice and gummy bears made from the vineyard’s Concord grapes.

 Thousand Islands Winery, Alexandria Bay